pgranger23/job_manager/README.md

 ```

 The script has to be executed with one of these available options:
+- **path_file**: Is your Yaml configuration file with path
-- **send** : used to actually send the jobs.
+- **send** : Used to actually send the jobs.
 This is the main command to use when you are sure of what you are going to run.
-- **clear** : used to clear the temporary files that indicate that jobs are running.
+- **clear** : Used to clear the temporary files that indicate that jobs are running.
 Was useful to deal with failed jobs manually.
 Should not be necessary anymore as the failed jobs are automatically dealt with now.
-- **dry** : simulates a job sending **without actually doing it**.
+- **dry** : Simulates a job sending **without actually doing it**.
 Is very useful to test what will be executed by the code without actually doing anything.
 - **rebuild_db** : Is used to recompute the file/step <--> jobid db association.
 Should not be used in normal operations.
 - **new** : Automatically created the output tree structure for the sample to be produced.